Updated August 2018

 I love when I hear from readers that a particular post has been helpful or relevant.When we were chatting about their experience with having their things stolen in Barcelona, I provided them with an update on follow-on lessons that I have had from being robbed in Madrid.I thought I would share those.A new section was added to the end.Hope these points help keep you safe!

 You always think that it will never happen to you.
 You like to think you are travel-savvy.
 And you imagine it won’t impact how you think about travel.
 But it could easily happen to you.
 We learned some lessons when I was robbed in Madrid!

-We were in Madrid, Spain for the start of a long visit to Spain.
+We visited Madrid, Spain for the start of a long visit to Spain.
 Madrid had never really been on “the list” but we found we really liked Madrid.
 We stayed in a great hotel in a good part of town to be close to the action.

 In September it is still warm and the patio culture is alive and strong.
 We could sip our drinks sitting on the cobblestone streets watching life go by.

 If you want art and culture, it is not hard to find.
 We got a Madrid pass and rushed through 3 great art galleries.
 Next time we will pick one and enjoy it at a slower, leisurely pace.
 Walking around the city, there is architectural beauty in the well-preserved buildings everywhere in the city.

 We really enjoyed our short stay in Madrid and knew we would be back.
 On our last day, we packed for our train trip later in the day to Malaga on the south coast.
 Heading out for breakfast, we carried iPads and computers to the large local cafe for breakfast.
 We were excited to start planning the next stop on our Spain trip.

 Little did we know that we would learn some hard lessons that morning from being robbed in Madrid at 9:30am.

 You May Not Be Safe In Well-Lit Places With Little Crowds